RamiRaghfan/Graphs-Treasure-Game/README.txt

 1. Extract all files into a single folder
 2. Compile and tun using your preferred method
 3. Review input and output files

+Graph demo with NP coloring method and advanced traversal of graphs
 --------------------------------------------------------------------------------
 Graph class is taken from the Data Structures lab.